About Relics

 Quick Page Shortcuts:

-First Class Relics:
+First Class Relics (Sacred Relics):

 These are relics associated with the life and Passion of Our Lord Jesus Christ, such as the True Cross and Holy Shroud.
 They also include the physical remains of the saints such as bones, flesh, and hair.

-Second Class Relics:
+Second Class Relics (Sacred Relics):

 These are relics used or owned by the saint during their life or in death.
 They may include pieces of clothing and items such as their coffin/tomb used in their burial.

-Third Class Relics:
+Third Class Relics (Touched Relics):

 Common Latin Descriptions for the Source of Relics: